nazmul-nhb/nhb-scripts/README.md

 A **developer-first toolkit** to automate common dev tasks in JavaScript/TypeScript projects.
 Built to reduce repetitive boilerplate and improve developer velocity — no magic, just clean logic.

+> Most scripts display a progress bar for the current task and automatically create a `.estimator` folder, which is also added to `.gitignore`.

 ---

 ## 🧰 Included CLI Scripts